Visiting our website

 The Service User’s Guide and Rules to the Direct Debit Scheme microsite

 We have a password protected areas of our website available to eligible registered users only via their login provided on registration.
 It contains user specific guide and rules to the Direct Debit Scheme.
-Bacs is required to monitor the use of the guide and rules as part of its commitment to support the payment service provider that sponsor individual users, enabling them to comply with the Bacs Codes of Conduct.
+Bacs is required to monitor the use of the guide and rules as part of its commitment to support the PSP that sponsor individual users, enabling them to comply with the Bacs Codes of Conduct.

 We advertise opportunities to work for Bacs on our website and ask that if you are interested, to send your CV and a covering letter to us by email.
 We use the personal information you send us to evaluate your suitability for the advertised role and communicate with you about possible next steps.
 If your application is successful we will use this personal information to make an offer of employment and commence engaging you to work for us.